Rainyan/sourcemod-nt-competitive/README.md

     * sm_competitive_ghost_overtime_grace_reset (Default: 1)
         * Controls whether the grace time should be reset when picking up the ghost.
 The grace time will never be reset fully, but instead set to what the timer would have been at if the ghost had been held from when the timer showed sm_competitive_ghost_overtime_grace.
 I.e. a round can never be extended by more than what sm_competitive_ghost_overtime is set to.
     * sm_competitive_ghost_overtime_decay_exp (Default: 0)
         * There are two modes for the timer decay.
 By default the decay is linear, but by setting this cvar to 1 the time will decay exponentially, moving slowly to begin with and then faster and faster as the timer reaches 0.
-This means that the grace period will remain long for longer which may make sense in conjuction with the setting above.
+This means that the grace period will remain long for longer which may make sense in conjunction with the setting above.

 To illustrate how the timer behaves with default settings:
 Ghost overtime kicks in at 15 seconds on the clock and will add a maximum of 45 seconds to the round.
 This gives us a total of 15 + 45 = 60 seconds for the timer of 15 seconds to decay.
 60 / 15 = 4, meaning each second on the clock during ghost overtime will last for 4 real seconds.